Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

 * Run your application with php built-in server:
   1. Change to the project directory
   2. Execute the `npm run build` that will build assets and watch for angular app change
-  3. Execute the `npm run dev-server-hot` (or dev-server-hot:win for windows system) command to start the asset server that will build your assets for vue and react and your manifest.json and serve the assets with hot module replacement when you do a modification on a vuejs file
+  3. Execute the `npm run dev-server-hot` (or dev-server-hot:w for windows system) command to start the asset server that will build your assets for vue and react and your manifest.json and serve the assets with hot module replacement when you do a modification on a vuejs file
-  4. Execute the `npm run sf-dev` (or sf-dev:win for windows system) command;
+  4. Execute the `npm run sf-dev` (or sf-dev:w for windows system) command;
   5. Browse to the http://localhost:80/ URL.

      * Run composer require symfony/web-server-bundle for a better web server.